De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

 The nonlocal tail was firstly defined in the purely $p$-fractional elliptic setting in~\cite{DKP14,DKP16} and subsequently proven to be decisive in the analysis of many other nonlocal problems when a fine quantitative control of the naturally arising long-range interactions is needed; see, e.~\!g.,~\cite{Coz17,KNS22,BKO23}, and the references therein.

 In order to overcome the nonlocality issues mentioned above (which also prevent a strong Harnack inequality from H\"older estimates), in the present paper we prove a totally new~$\delta$-interpolative $L^\infty$-inequality with tail for weak subsolutions to~\eqref{problema}; also, possibly unbounded source terms~$h$ are taken into account.
-The parameter~$0<\delta\leq 1$ in such a boundedness estimate can be suitably chosen in order to balance in a quantitative way the local contributions and the nonlocal ones; see in particular the right-side of inequality~\eqref{kinetic_special} in the theorem below; that is, the $L^{p}$-norm along the drift variables of the nonlocal~$\tail$-quantity in velocity.
+The parameter~$0<\delta\leq 1$ in such a boundedness estimate can be suitably chosen in order to balance in a quantitative way the local contributions and the nonlocal ones; see in particular the right-side of inequality~\eqref{kinetic_special} in the theorem below; that is, the $L^p$-norm along the drift variables of the nonlocal~$\tail$-quantity in velocity.
 Moreover, in order to keep track of the behavior of our estimates at large velocities, we denote with the bracket~$\langle \cdot \rangle := (1+\snr{\cdot}^2)^\frac{1}{2}$.
-Here below it is our first main result and it constitutes a veritable novelty in the whole kinetic integral panorama.
+Here below it is our first main result and it constitutes a veritable novelty in the whole kinetic integral panorama.\footnote{ Let us specify that, given any open set~$\mathcal{O} \subset \er^{1+2n}$, with positive Lebsegue measure $\snr{\mathcal{O}}>0$ we denote with }